lorenzos/MooColorPicker/README.md

 	Options, Events

 Syntax and options:

 	var cp = new MooColorPicker(container, options);

-	container: The <div> container (will be empty). options (object, optional): Initial options for the class.
+	container: The <div> container (will be empty).

+	options (object, optional): Initial options for the class.
 		colors: An array of strings, like ["#0123456", "#789ABC"].
 		defaultColor: Index of preselected color (default -1, none).

 Events:

 	change(color, item):
 		Fires when selcted color is changed.
-Color is selected color, item is the selected color <div> box. mouseenter(div), mouseleave(div):
+Color is selected color, item is the selected color <div> box.

+	mouseenter(div), mouseleave(div):
-		Fires when mouse over a color <div> box.
+		Fires when mouse over or leave a color <div> box.